Hasselt-Maastricht railway

-On Wednesday, June 8, 2011, for the first time in years, a train ran over the railway line between Maastricht and Lanaken.
+On Wednesday, 8 June 2011, for the first time in years, a train ran over the railway line between Maastricht and Lanaken.
 The train was coming from Aachen and was going through Maastricht to Lanaken.
-There, on Thursday, 9 June 2011, the train was loaded with 1200 tons of sand.
-On Friday, 10 June 2011 the train left with 22 wagons for Romania.
-The closure was announce in September 2016.
+There, on Thursday, 9 June 2011, the train was loaded with 1,200 tons of sand.
+On Friday, 10 June 2011, the train left with 22 cars for Romania.
+The closure was announced in September 2016.

-According to the Infrabel's "Technical Network Card" edition from 01/01/2019, the section Lanaken – border is "temporarily out of order"; the section border – Maastricht "exists", everything else (west of Lanaken) doesn't exist anymore.
+According to the Infrabel's "Technical Network Card" edition from 1 January 2019, the section Lanaken – border is "temporarily out of order"; the section border – Maastricht "exists", everything else (west of Lanaken) doesn't exist anymore.
 The line is designated there as single track and not electrified.

 Stations and buildings

 Below is an overview of all stations along the line:

 Future

 The Flemish government and the Flemish transport company De Lijn proposed to reopen the Maastricht - Lanaken - Diepenbeek - Hasselt line as part of the Spartacusplan for improving public transport in Flemish province of Limburg with the use of express trams (lightrail).
 As a result, the travel time between Maastricht and Hasselt, with stops in Lanaken and Diepenbeek, could be reduced from the current 61 minutes (by bus) to 37 minutes.
 Up to Diepenbeek, the light rail line was to follow the old route of line 20 and the Liège - Hasselt line.
 A separate express tram line was to have been built between Diepenbeek and Hasselt, passing the campus of the University of Hasselt and going through the centre of Hasselt to the railway station.

 The main costs of the project were connected to the clean-up and redevelopment of the remaining 10 kilometres of track between Lanaken and Beverst and the construction of the new tram line between Diepenbeek and Hasselt.
 The line was to open in around 2018.

 On 1 August 2015, operations on the Munsterbilzen-Gellik section started, using a railbike.
 The concession was approved for three years, until 2018, when the light rail would start operating.
 However the commissioning of the light rail service was postponed until 2024.
 On 10 June 2022 the project was cancelled in favour of an electric 'trambus'.